reduxjs/redux/docs/meta/Alternatives.md

 ### Location

 This is where your store live.
 Does it live outside of the DOM tree or inside a specific component ?
+This changes whether you control your state locally or globally.

 ### Observable